Experience long-lasting transformation with vertical gastric sleeve surgery

 Some patients choose to utilise early access of Superannuation funds.
 These may be privately insured patients who may use Superannuation to cover any fees or gaps not covered by their insurance, or uninsured patients who may use Superannuation to cover the full surgery programme amount.
 We are happy to support in this depending on your circumstances.

 Please note the below MBS item number for Private Health Insurance:

 MBS Item Number: 31575 Laparoscopic Sleeve Gastrectomy (or Gastric Sleeve)

 Frequently Asked Questions (FAQs)

-A sleeve gastrectomy (also known as gastric sleeve surgery), is a procedure in which the surgeon removes around 75% of the patient’s stomach.
+A sleeve gastrectomy (also known as gastric sleeve surgery or bariatric sleeve), is a laparoscopic keyhole surgery in which the surgeon removes around 75% of the patient’s stomach.
 This leaves what is often referred to as a small “sleeve” of the remaining stomach, which then connects to the intestines of the patient.
 Ultimately, it aims to reduce the amount of food that the stomach can hold, helping to reduce the appetite of patients, and leading to more benefits in the long term.

 Is a sleeve gastrectomy permanent?

 Yes a sleeve gastrectomy is a permanent procedure, as the “outer” portion of the stomach is permanently removed leaving behind a stomach that is 75-80% smaller.
 The permanent change in the stomach following gastric sleeve surgery provides more durable long term weight loss results compared to less effective “temporary” weight loss options such as medications and gastric banding.